 So, our aim was to develop a podcast that strikes the balance between fun, light and informative.
 Jennie is honest and funny about being a parent and brings some hilarious tales of being a mum to her two children Albert and Hilda.
-We also included the parents and children from series 1 and 2 of the TV show.
-Our experts joined in from the Foundation Years Trust; they’d helped in the making of the TV show and had really sound, great advice for parents listening.
+We also included the parents and children from series one and two of the TV show.
+Our experts joined in from the Foundation Years Trust; they had helped in the making of the TV show and had great advice for parents listening.

 We had a quick turn around on this project; from coming up with themes and scripts to recording in just a few weeks.
 We developed the main topics that come up in conversation when you are a new parent – sleep, feeding, using technology and going back to work, for example.
 I hope as listeners you feel like you’re part of the conversation.
-I wanted it to replicate what happens when you meet other friends with children for coffee, to ask any questions and revel in the chaos, but to have fun and break from the monotony of parenthood, as well.
-Features include: ‘What’s in the bag…’, looking at the stuff we haul around with us once you have kids.
-We also do a ‘Grown up own up…’ when things go wrong, despite your best efforts.
+We wanted it to replicate what happens when you meet other friends with children for coffee, to ask any questions and revel in the chaos, but to have fun and break from the monotony of parenthood, as well.

 If you’ve got children, ever want them or indeed have ever been a child, please have a listen.